Victorian Style Homes: 9 Interesting Facts For You

 After the Industrial Revolution, these upgrades became affordable to middle-class homeowners; mass-produced components, like pre-cut trim, allowed their widespread installation.

-Victorian style homes today still showcase intricate ornamentation from another era; its popularity remains undiminished among homebuyers today.
+Victorian style homes today still showcase intricate ornamentation from another era.
+Its popularity remains undiminished among homebuyers today.
 It appeals to many prospective home buyers.

 4. Steeply Pitched Roofs Offer Effective Drainage and Attic Space